gecio/gecio.github.io/docs/_imke/addons/index.en.md

 ---
-title: Add-On
+title: Add-on
 lang: en
 permalink: /imke/addons/
 nav_order: 8000
 has_children: true
 ---

-Inside of iMKE you can run a list of curated applications as addons.
-In this section we show how to install and work with those addons on the iMKE platform.
+Inside of iMKE you can run a list of curated applications as add-ons.
+In this section we show how to install and work with those add-ons on the iMKE platform.

 **Learn more**
 * [Launch an application in Kubernetes](/imke/k8sapplications/runningapplications/)